A Pair of Blue Eyes

-A Pair of Blue Eyes is a novel by Thomas Hardy, published in 1873, first serialised between September 1872 and July 1873.
-It was Hardy's third published novel, and the first not published anonymously upon its first publication.
+A Pair of Blue Eyes is the third published novel by English author Thomas Hardy, first serialised between September 1872 and July 1873, in Tinsley's Magazine, and published in book form in 1873.
+It was Hardy's third published novel, and the first not published anonymously.
 Hardy included it with his "romances and fantasies".

 Plot

-The book describes the love triangle of a young woman, Elfride Swancourt, and her two suitors from very different backgrounds.
+The book describes the love triangle of a young, blue eyed 19-year-old woman, Elfride Swancourt, and her two suitors from very different backgrounds.
 Stephen Smith is a socially inferior but ambitious young man who adores her and with whom she shares a country background.
-Henry Knight is the respectable, established, older man who represents London society.
+Henry Knight is the respectable, established, though sexually immature and inexperienced older man who represents London society.
 Although the two are friends, Knight is not aware of Smith's previous liaison with Elfride.

 Elfride finds herself caught in a battle with her heart, her mind and the expectations of those around her – her parents and society.
 When Elfride's father finds that his guest and candidate for his daughter's hand, architect's assistant Stephen Smith, is the son of a mason, he immediately orders him to leave.
 Knight, who is a relative of Elfride's stepmother, is later on the point of seeking to marry Elfride, but ultimately rejects her when he learns she had been previously courted.

 Elfride, out of desperation, marries a third man, Lord Luxellian.
-The conclusion finds both suitors travelling together to Elfride, both intent on claiming her hand, and neither knowing either that she already is married or that they are accompanying her corpse and coffin as they travel.
+The conclusion finds both suitors travelling together to Elfride, both intent on claiming her hand, and neither knowing either that she already is married nor that they are accompanying her corpse and coffin as they travel.

+The novel has various settings including gothic churches, coastal cliffs, hills, valleys, and beaches.

 Characters

-Elfride Swancourt, the heroine, is both extremely attractive and emotionally naive; a Victorian Miranda.
+Elfride Swancourt, the blue eyed 19-year-old heroine, is both extremely attractive and emotionally naïve; a Victorian Miranda.

-Stephen Smith, her first suitor, also has this childish innocence, and she loves him because he is "so docile and gentle" (chapter 7).
+Stephen Smith, her first suitor is socially inferior, also has this childish innocence, and she loves him because he is "so docile and gentle" (chapter 7).

-Henry Knight, the second suitor, is more dominantly masculine, with the expectation of Elfride's spiritual and physical virginity.
+Henry Knight, the second suitor, is more socially superior and dominantly masculine but sexually inexperienced and immature, with the expectation of Elfride's spiritual and physical virginity.
+Knight is also Stephen Smith's mentor.